-D. Semiautomatic Firearms with Detachable Magazines Have Been Commonly Possessed for Over a Century

-Rifles and pistols with detachable magazines came into wide use toward the end of the 19th century.
-Winchester began making semiautomatic rifles with detachable magazines beginning with the Model 1907.
-211 Judge (now Justice) Kavanaugh wrote in his dissent in Heller II: "The first commercially available semi-automatic rifles, the Winchester Models 1903 and 1905 and the Remington Model 8, entered the market between 1903 and 1906."
-212 Significantly, he added, "Many of the early semi-automatic rifles were available with pistol grips. . . .
-These semi-automatic rifles were designed and marketed primarily for use as hunting rifles" 213
+D. Semiautomatic Firearms with Detachable Magazines Have Been Commonly Possessed for Over a Century magazines beginning with the Model 1907.[211]
+Judge (now Justice) Kavanaugh wrote in his dissent in Heller II: "The first commercially available semi-automatic rifles, the Winchester Models 1903 and 1905 and the Remington Model 8, entered the market between 1903 and 1906."[212]
+Significantly, he added, "Many of the early semi-automatic rifles were available with pistol grips......
+These semi-automatic rifles were designed and marketed primarily for use as hunting rifles"[213]